kubernetes/enhancements/keps/sig-scheduling/6012-composite-podgroup-api/README.md

   deep, have a cycle or refer to two or more Workloads).
 - All e2e tests for the `CompositePodGroup` API are added and graduated to conformance tests.
-- Decision about additional heuristics that increase the chance of finding a placement for multi-level gang.
+- The recursive greedy scheduling search trade-offs are re-evaluated, and a decision on incorporating advanced backtracking heuristics (such as restricted search depth or bounded branches) is made to optimize placement success rates for multi-level gangs.

 #### GA